preethikavitha/VoiceBased-Virtual_assistent-for-windows/README.md

 ## Features
 Our virtual voice assistant comes packed with a wide range of features, including:
+- To Athendicate Users Face to Verify the valid users.
 - Bringing a smile to your face with its ability to tell you jokes.
 - Keeping you informed with the latest news headlines.
 - Telling you your IP address, so you can stay connected.